Sanjeewani-Rajakaruna/SLweightCare/README.md

 ## view the system

 This document explains how to install the SLweightCare system and provides installation guides to the users step by step clearly.
-Since this is a web-based system, users have to access this through the internet after hosting the system in a specific URL.
-But, for modification and correction purposes I have instructed offline access to the system.

 1. User should have a computer with a maximum of 1GB memory space.
 2. Next, install any of the localhost software like Wamp or Xampp, to the computer.